ai-ku/Morse.jl/scripts/README.md

 ```

 ## Table 8: High-resource languages
-Note: if you run below for Table 7, you don't need to run hem again.
+Note: If you've already run some experiments in below for Table 7, you **don't need to run** them again.

 ```shell
     sh high_resource_da.sh